doubt72/kitchen-metal/README.md

 ## Things That Are Broke

-Quite a number of things are currently broken; while the simplest use case works, this is a list of things that we intend to fix at some point.

-1. Tasks don't always work out of order: for instance, while "kitchen test" works fine, simply running "kitchen destroy" won't do anything by itself (because there is some sort of configuration issue that converging the metal boxes fixes).

-2. Multiple platforms aren't supported: if multiple platforms are supplied, the second one will fail to converge.
-We haven't really looked at it yet, though, so not sure why yet.
-It's on the list of things to fix.

-3. Multiple suites aren't supported: seems to be the same issue as above.
+At this point, there are a couple issues with the driver as it stands; there may be other issues we don't actually know about, but then, we don't know about them.

-4. Windows probably won't work with busser as is.
+1. Windows probably won't work with busser as is.
 This isn't tested, though.

-5. We haven't gotten busser working locally.
+2. We haven't gotten busser working locally.
 Theoretically it should work, but essentially it's untested.

 ## Authors